GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	By default, replicates without matching, i.e. replicates everything from all remotes.

+remote.NAME.enableBatchedRefs
+:	Choose whether the batch-apply-object endpoint is enabled.
+	If you set this to `true`, then there will be a single call to the batch-apply-object endpoint with all the refs from the batch ref update included.
+The default behaviour means one call to the apply object(s) endpoint per ref.

+	*NOTE*: the default value is only needed for backwards compatibility to allow migrating transparently to the latest pull-replication plugin version.
+Once the migration is over, this value should be set to `true` to leverage the performance improvements introduced by the `batch-apply-object` API.

+	By default, false.

 Directory `replication`
 --------------------
 The optional directory `$site_path/etc/replication` contains Git-style